Targeting System

 Configuration: bIgnoreTargetRedistribution

-For bosses or special AI that shouldn't auto-switch targets:
+For bosses or special AI that should not auto-switch targets:

 // In EnemyAIConfig: